 Attention: scam alert!
 If any company asks for money or personal information on behalf of LITSLINK, do not hesitate to contact us directly.

-React and React Native: What’s the Difference?
+React vs. React Native: Overview

 React is an open-source JavaScript library for building user interfaces.
 It was created by Jordan Walke, a software engineer at Facebook.
 There was a goal of quickly building scalable interfaces, and React.js came into existence to simplify JavaScript development.
 Following the success of React.js, Facebook sought to deliver all of its benefits to mobile and developed React Native – a framework for creating cross-platform mobile apps on iOS, Android, Windows and other platforms.